csalzano/wp-akamai/readme.txt

 License: Apache 2.0
 License URI: https://www.apache.org/licenses/LICENSE-2.0

-The Akamai for WordPress plugin integrates automatically with Akamai to purge the cache when you create or update a post/page.
+Akamai Cache Purge integrates automatically with Akamai to purge the cache when you create or update posts and pages.

 == Description ==

-The Akamai for WordPress plugin will automatically purge the cache using the new Fast Purge feature whenever you create or update a post.
+The Akamai Cache Purge plugin will automatically purge the cache using the new Fast Purge feature whenever you create or update a post.

 With the Fast Purge API, you can automate your publishing flow to maximize performance and offload without compromising on freshness.
 Switching to a Hold ‘Til Told methodology, you can cache semi-dynamic content with long TTLs, and then refresh it in approximately 5 seconds with Fast Purge.